Simpag/CursedComponents/docs/README.md

 ### Mini Chunk

-Three Mini Chunk blocks are added; one for the overworld, one for the nether and one for the end.
+Three Mini Chunk blocks are added; one for the overworld, the nether and the end.
 These are used to select which dimension the [Dimensional Quarry](#dimensional-quarry) operates in, or simply as decoration pieces.

+### Lucky Block

+Inspired by previous Lucky Block mods, the Cursed Components Lucky Block functions similarly to the classics, with a few twists.
+New animations, structure generation and loot have been added in order to elevate and incorporate the lucky block into your world.
+Unique structures can be found in the world, containing Lucky Blocks, with the ability to reward or punish whoever dare to open them.

 ## Items

-### Dimensional Quarry Blacklist
+### Dimensional Quarry Item Filter

 A simple item used in the [Dimensional Quarry](#dimensional-quarry) in order to blacklist certain items to be mined.
 It supports up to 5 blacklisted items.
 The [Dimensional Quarry](#dimensional-quarry) will still mine at the same speed as if the blacklist was not present but the blocks will not be added to the internal [Dimensional Quarry](#dimensional-quarry) inventory.

+### Sponge On a Stick

+Sponge On a Stick is an item which works just like the normal sponge, except that it's attached to a stick!
+The Sponge On a Stick runs on energy (FE) and consumes 500 FE per use with a total capacity of 10'000 FE.

 ### Crafting Ingredients

 * ``Warden Infusion`` New drop from killing the Warden with a drop rate of 1-3
 * ``Warden Infused Diamond``
+* ``Dimensional Core``

 ## Supported Versions